Argentine Labor Minister said inflation is not a priority but Qatar World Cup

-Only six days before the beggining of the World Cup, which has Argentina as the great favorite, the Minister of Labor, Employment and Social Security of that country, Kelly Olmos, did not hide her enthusiasm for the World Cup in Qatar and said: “Then we continue working on inflation, but first let Argentina win”.
+Only six days before the beginning of the World Cup, which has Argentina as the great favorite, the Minister of Labor, Employment and Social Security of that country, Kelly Olmos, did not hide her enthusiasm for the World Cup in Qatar and said: “Then we continue working on inflation, but first let Argentina win”.

 “I believe that we have to work all the time on inflation, but one month is not going to make a big difference, on the other hand, from an emotional point of view, from the point of view of what it means for all Argentines, we want Argentina to be the champion”, said the Minister to Opinión pública of Channel 9.